Blogs > Settling Your Pet In

 Puppies and play go together like bananas and peanut butter!
 Unfortunately, puppy playtime usually involves sharp claws and pointy milk teeth.
 Likely your mom said to never play with sharp objects.
 This goes for puppy playtime, too.
 Before your puppy gets any bigger, you will want to start working on bite inhibition training and encouraging your pup to partake in appropriate play.

-Ruff play can lead to trouble when your puppy begins socializing with other dogs, so let’s leap right into how you can be an effective rufferee.
+Ruff play can lead to trouble when your puppy begins socialising with other dogs, so let’s leap right into how you can be an effective rufferee.

 Understanding Your Puppy’s Ruff Play Behavior